 RCA Commercial Property Price Index (CPPI) – This index describes various nonresidential property types for the U.S. (10 monthly series from 2000).
 It is a periodic same-property round-trip investment price-change index of the U.S. commercial investment property market.
 The dataset contains 20 monthly indicators.

-RCA U.S. All-Property Commercial Property Price Index (CPPI) – This index is a component of the suite of price indexes that comprise the RCA CPPI.
+RCA U.S. All-Property Commercial Property Price Index (CPPI) – This index is a component of the suite of price indices that comprise the RCA CPPI.

 Return to Work Barometer – Data from real estate security firm Kastle Systems tracking office occupancy versus a pre-COVID-19 pandemic baseline.
 The 10 metro areas tracked in the barometer are: Austin; Chicago; Dallas; Houston; San Francisco; Los Angeles; New York; Philadelphia; San Jose; Washington, D.C.

-Russell 1000 Index – This index typically comprises approximately 92% of the total market capitalization of all listed stocks in the U.S. equity market and is considered a bellwether index for large-cap investing.
+Russell 1000 Index – This index covers the 1,000 largest-capitalization companies and typically comprises approximately 92% of the total market capitalization of all listed stocks in the U.S. equity market.
+It is considered a bellwether index for large-cap investing.

 Russell 3000 Index – This market capitalization-weighted index tracks the performance of the 3,000 largest U.S.-traded stocks, which represent about 98% of all U.S.-incorporated equity securities.